filipe1309/shubcogen-template/.shub/README.md

 For example, if your actual branch is `class-1`, after running this script, the steps below will be performed:

-1. A new tag `class-1-some-description` will be created
+1. Shub files will be commit automatically & notes.md` will be update with the new "project version number" like `## CLASS-2`
+2. Checkout to `main` branch
-2. The actual branch will be automatically merged into `main`
+3. branch `class-1` will be automatically merged into `main`
+4. A new tag `class-1-some-description` will be created
-3. The `main` branch will be sent to GitHub with the new tag (with `git push && git push --tags`)
+5. The `main` branch will be sent to GitHub with the new tag (with `git push --follow-tags`)
-4. A new branch `class-2` will be created
+6. A new branch `class-2` will be created
-5. `notes.md` will be update with the new "project version number" like `## CLASS-2`

 #### 🤷‍♂️ Optional arguments